Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a location.md

+# How do I rename a location in my story?

-To rename a location in your project, assuming you've created a location:
+## To rename a location in your project, assuming you've created a location:

 1. Open the Locations List Tool
 2. Right-click the location in the list